david-loeb/montessori-rct/README.md

 ## Setup

-A one-time setup process must be done to install the packages neede to run the code and create the folders needed to store data and output.
-The project uses the renv framework to install all the correct versions of packages in a project-specific package library rather than the system-wide library on your computer.
+A one-time setup process must be done to install the packages needed to run the code and create the folders needed to store data and output.
+The project uses the renv framework to install the correct versions of packages in a project-specific package library rather than the system-wide library on your computer.

 There are three options for completing this setup:

 ### Option 1: RStudio approach

 - Double click the "montessori-rct.Rproj" file.
 This will open the project in RStudio and automatically begin the process of setting up renv.
-- Then run the "setup.R" either by running "source('setup.R')" in the console or opening the file and running the script.
+- Then run the "setup.R" either by running `source('setup.R')` in the console or opening the file and running the script.
 This will install the packages and create the folders.

 ### Option 2: VS Code / Positron approach

 - Open the project folder from within VS Code or Positron.
 This will automatically begin the process of setting up renv.
-- Then run the "setup.R" either by running "source('setup.R')" in the console or opening the file and running the script.
+- Then run the "setup.R" either by running `source('setup.R')` in the console or opening the file and running the script.
 This will install the packages and create the folders.

 ### Option 3: Manual renv setup